fncischen/Unity-XR-Grid-System-/Documentation/Grid.md

 private Vector3[,] zEnd;
 ```

-xStart, xEnd; yStart, yEnd; zStart, zEnd; represent all verticies that each line in the grid will connect to, respectively,
-on the x, y, and z axis.
+These represent all verticies that each line in the grid will connect to, respectively, on the x, y, and z axis.

 ```
 private int xStartLength;